awsteiner/btmanip/sphinx/index.rst

 Todo List
 =========

+.. todo:: Better documentation.
-.. todo:: Automatically remove curly braces from last author in clean
+.. todo:: A mechanism for removing curly braces and other 'extra'
-.. todo:: Better documentation
+          characters from author and title entries for text mode.
+(How do we distinguish necessary from unnecessary curly braces?)
+          See discussion in parse_author() docs.
-.. todo:: Move code from bib_file.h to new source file bib_file.cpp
+.. todo:: Move code from bib_file.h to a new source file bib_file.cpp
 .. todo:: In clean, remove tildes from author lists, and rework loop
 	  to operate one entry at a time.
 .. todo:: Use the bibtex-spirit writer?
 .. todo:: Unicode support?
 .. todo:: The code seems to crash if there are errant backslashes in
 	  the journal name.
+Fix this.

 Indices and tables
 ==================